AVC-Intra

-AVC-Intra is a type of video coding developed by Panasonic, and then supported in products made by other companies.
+AVC-Intra is a term used by Panasonic to refer to its profiles of the H.264/MPEG-4 AVC standard encapsulated in MXF-format files.
+Among other features, it records video with only intra coding, so as to make it possible to edit videos without loss of quality, and makes other simplifications such as making the size of each frame fixed.
+The original AVC-Intra defines 10-bit 4:2:0 coding at 50 Mbit/s or 10-bit 4:2:2 at 100 Mbit/s for 1080p/i or 720p/i video.

-AVC-Intra is available in Panasonic's high definition broadcast products, such as, for example, their P2 card equipped broadcast cameras.
+AVC-Intra is available in Panasonic's high definition broadcast products such as their P2 card equipped broadcast cameras.
+Panasonic markets its storage products based on the level of AVC-Intra it can sustain.

 Technical details

-Panasonic announced AVC-Intra codec support in April 2007.
+In April 2007, Panasonic announced AVC-Intra codec support.
 The use of AVC-Intra provides production quality HD video at bit rates more normally associated with electronic news gathering applications, permitting full resolution, 10-bit field capture of high quality HD imagery in one piece camera-recorders.